abudri/Docker/README.md

 There can only be one CMD instruction in a Dockerfile.
 If you list more than one CMD then only the last CMD will take effect.

+Also: Docker containers are a bit different than usual Linux containers.
+Docker containers are made specifically to run a single process in an isolated environment of a Linux container.
+That’s why we have CMD in Dockerfile, which indicates which process is this going to be.
+The Docker container will be automatically terminated once there is no process running inside of it.
+[Reference](https://www.freecodecamp.org/news/comprehensive-introductory-guide-to-docker-vms-and-containers-4e42a13ee103/)

 ## Nuances & Extra Notes

 #### `RUN` vs `CMD`